Sodunke111/PRODIGY_CS_01/README.md

-THIS A CAESAR CIPHER ALGORITHM
+THIS IS A CAESAR CIPHER ALGORITHM
 A Python program that can encrypt and decrypt text using the Caesar Cipher algorithm.
 Allow users to input a message and a shift value to perform encryption and decryption.

 HOW TO USE IT: